opensafely/documentation/docs/case-control-studies.md

 To avoid duplicating code to extract the matching data and the non-matching data in this and the following steps, we could use separate Python scripts to share common variables or parametrise the dataset definition.
-Your copilot would be happy to help you with this.

 As we will construct multiple dataset definitions in this and the following steps, we will name this dataset definition `dataset_definition_cases.py`.